Basics of Instructional Coordinator Degrees & Careers

 Median Salary: $108,250 per year in 2017

-These professionals play an administrative role in public and private teaching institutions for students in kindergarten through grade 12.
+These pros play an admin role in public and private teaching for students in kindergarten through grade 12.
 They are responsible for managing all school operations, from budgeting to hiring, and ensure that school staff perform their jobs effectively.

 Median Salary: $94,390 per year in 2017

 Job Growth Through 2028: 8% (As fast as avg)